Green-Conscious Copywriting

 What are the Disadvantages of Green-Conscious Copywriting

-As with anything, there's always a positive and a negative aspect.
-It would be unfair and untruthful of me to tell you only one side of it.
+Just like with anything, there are pros and cons.
+It wouldn’t be fair to only share one side of the story.
 So here are two major drawbacks that I could think of.

 Long Copy